 Since then, some OBs have essentially stopped doing episiotomies, some do fewer, and some may not have changed their practice at all.
 When not doing episiotomies, techniques to support your perineum as the baby’s head emerges are critical for avoiding tears.
 Small tears heal easily, more severe tears and episiotomies that tear deeply, heal more slowly and can impact your short and long term sexual health.
 So, who decides when an episiotomy is necessary?
 Whose call is it to have one or to tear instead?
 When should this conversation happen?
 Whose vagina is it anyway????
 Remember, YOU are the one who will be living with the short term recovery and the long term impact on your sexuality.

-(My blog post about avoiding perineal tears.)
+(Read my blog post about avoiding perineal tears.)

 - Your personal values and goals

 - Your medical particulars: is yours a low-risk pregnancy, or do you carry risk factors like diabetes or high blood pressure?